Carpets, Artificial Jewellery, Gifts and Handicrafts, Silver Jewellery, Home Decor

 Gold & Diamond

-Known as Rajiv Chowk, Connaught Place is one of the largest commercial, financial and business centres in Delhi.
-It was developed as a showpiece of Lutyens’ Delhi.
-Named after the Duke of Connaught, the construction work was started in 1929 and completed in 1933.
+Connaught Place is one of the largest commercial, financial and business centres in Delhi.
+It is also known as Rajiv Chowk.
+Further, It was developed as a showpiece of Lutyens’ Delhi.
+Named after the 1st Duke of Connaught & Strathearn, the construction work was started in 1929 and completed in 1933.

 There are some places in a city which commands a deep-seated loyalty from its denizens.
-Also known as CP in short, Connaught Place is one place in the Capital which will never lose its place in the hearts of locals, visitors and tourists alike.
-Modelled after the Royal Crescent in Bath, England, Connaught Place has Georgian architecture, modelled after the Royal Crescent in Bath, England.
+It is also known as CP in short.
+Connaught Place is one place in the Capital which will never lose its place in the hearts of locals visitors and tourists Connaught Place has Georgian architecture.
+As a matter of fact, it is modelled after the Royal Crescent in Bath, England.

 The circles house colonnaded and two-tiered buildings with shops and restaurants on the ground floor.
 Also, the residences on the first floor have been mostly replaced by offices, banks and other commercial establishments.